vippsas/vipps-login-dotnet/README.md

 ### Get API keys for Vipps Log In API

-Activate and set up Vipps Login: https://developer.vippsmobilepay.com/docs/APIs/login-api/vipps-login-api-faq/#how-can-i-activate-and-set-up-vipps-login
+Activate and set up [Vipps Login](https://developer.vippsmobilepay.com/docs/APIs/login-api/vipps-login-api-faq/#how-can-i-activate-and-set-up-vipps-login).

-Configure a redirect URI to your site(s): `https://{your-site}/vipps-login` (replace `{your-site}` with your own host name, it can be localhost as well)
+Configure a redirect URI to your site(s): `https://{your-site}/vipps-login`.
+Replace `{your-site}` with your own host name.
+It can be `localhost`, as well.

-To use the `VippsLoginConfig` helper class, add the ClientId and the ClientSecret to the Web.Config AppSettings, as such:
+To use the `VippsLoginConfig` helper class, add the `ClientId` and the `ClientSecret` to the `Web.Config AppSettings`, as such:

 ```config
 <add key="VippsLogin:ClientId" value="..." />